msiddalingaiah/Sigma/Verilog/microcoded/README.md

 TODO:

 * Add switchn(o, N), where N is the number of statements per block, no block branches
-* Trap NAO instructions, LI with indirect
-* Add if continue statement
 * More instructions, e.g. STB, STW, CAL, XPSD
 * Fix broken tests
 * Check for overlapping field assignments (Generator)